Naman-Pal/SIHMON/ceng355wk10report.md

 /1 Checklist truthful
 /1 Valid Comments   - This for your team to ask questions and provide feedback about the report structure and content.

-## Next Class - Powerpoint Slides and pdf due - week 11 - 23 November
+## Next class - Powerpoint Slides and pdf due - week 11 - 23 November
-Please save PPT and PDF in non-updateable format in the submisision
+- Please save PPT and PDF in non-updateable format in the submisision

 /1 Hardware slide with 4 sensors/effectors
 /1 Database slide